golfhub8/camping-planner-app/replit.md

 ### Backend

 The backend is an Express.js application built with TypeScript, providing a REST API.
 Authentication is integrated with Replit Auth via OpenID Connect, using session-based authentication with a PostgreSQL session store.
 Most API routes are protected by `isAuthenticated` middleware.
 User ownership is strictly verified for all data access.
 The API provides endpoints for user authentication, CRUD operations on user-owned recipes, dynamic grocery list generation (including from trip meal plans with pantry item preservation), and comprehensive trip management (creation, collaborators, cost tracking, meal planning, shareable grocery links).
-Weather forecasting is integrated via Open-Meteo API using trip coordinates.
 Payment processing is integrated via Stripe Checkout Sessions for Pro Membership, with robust webhook handlers that store subscription status locally for efficient Pro access checks (avoiding per-request Stripe API calls).
 Webhooks include email-based user lookup fallback and automatic metadata patching for legacy subscriptions.
 Pro access is granted for subscription statuses: active, trialing, and past_due (grace period).
 Live WordPress integration provides external recipes from TheCampingPlanner.com, automatically updating with new content.
 Zod is used for schema validation on all request and response payloads.

 ### Data Layer